Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Evaluation

-Storing the tokens' spending key in the \acp{VC} also implies that keys do not have to be transferred to the user through an additional technical component.
-Accordingly, token-related \textbf{key management} does not involve patients directly, which decreases complexity for them throughout the prescribing and redeeming process.
-Instead, our architecture requires patients to use one digital wallet that they may already use in other contexts.
-The digital wallet enables patients to receive \acp{VC} from their doctors and present them to pharmacies.
-Our demonstration uses a wallet of esatus~AG, which beyond supporting the Hyperledger Aries standards supports custom icons, backups, and is interoperable with the Trinsic wallet.
-Furthermore, we rely on a Hyperledger Indy blockchain for providing information about doctors' signing keys, revocation registries, and schemas as well as credential definitions on a neutral and decentralized infrastructure.
-However, while Hyperledger Indy represents current standards with regards to \ac{SSI} frameworks, our implementation is not dependent thereof and could be substituted in case alternative frameworks emerge that support the described standards.
-The Decentralized Identity Foundation has already collected dozens of \ac{DID} resolvers that support multiple blockchains for publishing \acp{DID}, and there is ongoing work to also provide the distinct functionalities of Indy, such as cryptographic accumulators for revocation, on other blockchains.
+Our demonstration uses a digital wallet and institutional agents that follow common standards for \acp{DID} and \acp{VC}; in general, we do not require dedicated \ac{e-prescription}-related functionalities in the digital wallet.
+Consequently, the exchange of information between patients and other stakeholders follow common standards for digital identity management and can be used also when \ac{SSI}-standards develop further in the future.
+Furthermore, the JSON-based structure of \acp{VC} allows to follow international standards regarding the semantics of \ac{e-prescription} systems such as directed by the~\citeauthor{EuGuidelinesePres2014}.
+The respective schema can be published and made available for all participating actors on the Hyperledger Indy blockchain.
 Thus, we argue that our architecture ensures \textbf{interoperability}.
 However, we also identify potential for future research with regards to this aspect.
-As large-scale health systems often embed \acp{e-prescription}, integration with existing systems like e.g., electronic health records, should be tested for.
+As large-scale health systems often embed \acp{e-prescription}, integration with existing systems like, e.g., electronic health records, should be tested for.
 Nevertheless, by avoiding lock-in effects induced by data silos and using generic components like standardized digital wallets, we argue that our architecture will likely integrate into other systems without major design changes.